How IoMT is Revolutionizing Healthcare: Benefits and Challenges

 As with any innovation meant to change the dynamics of an entire industry, IoMT, too, comes with its share of drawbacks.
 Let’s take a look at some of those.

-- Cybersecurity: A humongous 171.1 million data breaches in the US in 2023 points towards a pervasive healthcare data security risk.
+• Cybersecurity: The 171.1 million healthcare data breaches in 2023 points towards a pervasive healthcare data security risk.
 Patients’ medical data is confidential and data related to it must never be disclosed to third-party entities.
 It is a big challenge to set up cyber security systems that can effectively deal with threats from hackers.
+Protecting patient confidentiality requires encryption, continuous monitoring and security policies to prevent unauthorized data access.
 In this regard, it remains to be seen how the healthcare industry responds to the litigations pertaining to data breach filed against it.

-- Training of Users: It is not enough to train healthcare professionals with the use of IoMT.
+• Training of Users: It is not enough to train healthcare professionals with the use of IoMT.
 The onus is on the general users to make the fullest use of this technological advancement.
 At the end of the day, a sizable percentage of the data that IoMT uses comes from the medical check-up of the users themselves.
 Therefore, a lot of the projected success of IoMT depends on how fast users can adapt to the required technological training.
+Without proper onboarding, adoption rates decline and data reliability suffers.

-- Operational Costs: Entrepreneurs investing in the healthcare sector might be wary of the operational costs associated with the implementation of IoMT.
+• Operational Costs: Entrepreneurs investing in the healthcare sector might be wary of the operational costs associated with the implementation of IoMT.
 Data reveals that 27% and 13% institutions are either planning on the implementation or haven’t implemented IoMT, respectively.
 If these figures are added, about 40% of the industry has a certain degree of precarity involved with IoMT implementation, mostly considering the huge costs that come with it.
+However, as Atidiv’s case studies demonstrate, strategic outsourcing and automation partnerships can help healthcare organizations reduce long-term costs by up to 65%, as seen in our $450K Annual Savings Case Study.

 FAQs On Internet Of Medical Things